NVIDIA/warp/docs/modules/sim.rst

 Warp includes a simulation module ``warp.sim`` that includes many common physical simulation models, and integrators for explicit and implicit time-stepping.

-.. note:: The simulation model is under construction and should be expected to change rapidly, pelase treat this section as work in progress.
+.. note:: The simulation model is under construction and should be expected to change rapidly, please treat this section as work in progress.

 Model